lune-climate/lune-docs/docs/product-and-design-guides/emission-factors.md

 * Oil tanker: 61 gCO₂e / tkm
 * Petrol: 0.062 kgCO₂e / kWh

-To get the total emissions of something, we multiple the Emissions Factor by the activity or spend.
+To get the total emissions of something, we multiply the Emissions Factor by the activity or spend.

 </div>
 </div>